 Fortune Through Beauty, Culture, and Good Karma

 This is the key distinction from cruder wealth combinations.
-Where some yogas describe wealth as something achieved, Lakshmi Yoga describes wealth as something received — though not passively, because the native's own grace, conduct, and dharmic alignment are what make them a worthy recipient.
-The Vedic worldview behind this is that Lakshmi follows dharma; she arrives where the conditions are right, not where she is forcefully demanded.
+Where some yogas describe wealth as something achieved, Lakshmi Yoga describes wealth as something received - though not passively, because the person's own grace, conduct, and dharmic alignment are what make them a worthy recipient.
+The Vedic worldview behind this is that Lakshmi follows dharma.
+She arrives where the conditions are right, not where she is forcefully demanded.

 The Three Activation Paths

-Practising astrologers recognise three principal paths by which Lakshmi Yoga is structurally activated in real charts.
-Each path satisfies the classical conditions in a slightly different way and produces a slightly different texture in the final delivery.
-Understanding these three paths helps the reader identify which version of the yoga is operating in their own or someone else's chart.
+Practising astrologers recognise three principal Venus-focused paths by which Lakshmi Yoga or a closely related Lakshmi-current appears in real charts.
+Each path satisfies the 9th-lord and Venus conditions in a slightly different way and produces a slightly different texture in the final delivery.
+Understanding these three paths helps the reader identify whether the chart shows the clean classical yoga, the Venus-led subset, or a softer Venusian prosperity pattern.

 |---|---|---|---|